Yashb0299/NLP_CS6120_Final_Group_Project/README.md

 ## Setup Instructions:

-### Unzip the Folder
+### Unzip the Folder:

 Download and unzip the submission folder named: `group34_Email_Sentiment_Analysis_With_BERT`

-This folder contains all necessary scripts and a preprocessed `Labels.csv` file which was created by preprocessing the `enron spamset` dataset and choosing only `ham` emails
+This folder contains all necessary scripts and a preprocessed `Labels.csv` file which was created by preprocessing the `enron spamset` dataset and choosing only `ham` emails and also a `Results.csv` file which is created after running `Inference_And_Evaluation.py` which provides insightful data.

 ## Required: Execution Order:

-1. Run `Fine-Tune_BERT_Model.py` to train and save the fine-tuned models
+1. Run `Fine-Tune_BERT_Model.py` to train and save the fine-tuned models.
-2. Run `Inference_And_Evaluation.py` to perform sentiment and emotion analysis and generate final predictions
+2. Run `Inference_And_Evaluation.py` to perform sentiment and emotion analysis and generate final predictions.
-3. Optionally, run `Visualization.py` to generate evaluation plots
+3. Optionally, run `Visualization.py` to generate evaluation plots.

 ### Required Packages: